-The keyboard of the RE-210 consists of 88 weighted keys with an action designed to simulate the feel of an acoustic piano.
-Just as with an acoustic piano, the harder you press the keys of the RE-210 (more precisely, the faster you strike them), the louder and brighter the resulting sound is.
-In technical terms, this is called "velocity sensitivity".
-It makes the RE-210 a truly expressive instrument.
-See page 35 for information on adjusting the velocity sensitivity to suit your preference (NOTE: The organ and harpsichord sounds purposely aren't velocity-sensitive, in order to be more realistic; real organ and harpsichords aren't velocity-sensitive.)
+The keyboard of the RE-220 consists of 88 weighted keys with an action designed to simulate the feel of an acoustic piano.
+Just as with an acoustic piano, the harder you press the keys of the RE-220 (more precisely, the faster you strike them), the louder and brighter the resulting sound is.
+In technical terms, this is called "Velocity-Sensitive".
+It makes the RE-220 a truly expressive instrument.
+See "Keyboard Touch" parameter at page 35 for information on adjusting the velocity-sensitive to suit your preference (NOTE: The organ and harpsichord sounds purposely aren't velocity-sensitive, in order to be more realistic; real organ and harpsichords aren't velocity-sensitive.)